Acoustic Americana Music with Appalachian & Celtic Roots

 NPR podcast.
 Listen to a portion of the show

-Steve and Ruth have been playing music together for over 35 years.
-From their home in the Blue Ridge Mountains of North Carolina, they have performed their Appalachian Heritage music extensively in the U.S. from North Carolina to Hawaii.
-They have also been cultural music representatives of the Appalachian region, touring abroad in Scotland, England, Japan, Korea, the Philippines, Hong Kong, Thailand, Australia, New Zealand, Tonga, and Canada.
+Steve and Ruth have been playing music together for over 40 years.
+From their home in the Blue Ridge Mountains of North Carolina, they have performed their Appalachian Americana music extensively in the U.S. from North Carolina to Hawaii and abroad in Scotland, England, Japan, Korea, the Philippines, Hong Kong, Thailand, Australia, New Zealand, Tonga, and Canada.

 Ruth plays the hammered and Appalachian mountain dulcimers and Steve adds fingerstyle guitar, old-time banjo, and vocals.